 Before we arrived, we were not sure what level of opportunity would be available because on the surface, they seemed to have their act together.
-As always, we trusted our process to engage the team on site and dig in to see what we could find.
+As always, we trusted our process to engage the team on site and dove in to see what we could find.

-Here’s How We Uncovered Over $2million of Opportunity in Their Business
+Here’s How We Uncovered Over $2 Million of Opportunity in Their Business

-The site team was with us each day to help conduct various analyses, make observations alongside us, and ran the math.
-Keeping the site team deeply involved was critical as we could help them calibrate real time and “see what we see.”
+The site team was with us each day to help conduct various analyses, make observations alongside us, and run the math.
+Keeping the site team deeply involved was critical as we could help them calibrate in real time and “see what we see.”
 With their involvement, there was a strong sense of responsibility and ownership of the numbers.

 We shared new perspectives and principles to guide the team, and together studied the operations through this new lens.
 Each day we collected our observations and discoveries and combined the new ideas that we could implement.